NAD Youth Leadership Camp

 About

-NAD Youth Leadership Camp is a four-week summer program where participants take part in a Discovery low ropes course, daily workshops, and media projects.
-The daily workshops cover topics such as self-advocacy, peer mentoring, communication, media, career exploration, personal discovery, leadership development, and disability rights.
-Participants also create media content for the camp newsletter, the Daily Drum, and produce social media video content from their media class.
+NAD Youth Leadership Camp is a four-week summer program where campers, called Leaders, take part in a Discovery low ropes course and daily workshops on topics such as self-advocacy, peer mentoring, communication, media, career exploration, personal discovery, leadership development, and disability rights.
+Leaders attend leadership seminars led by Deaf professionals and role models.
+They also create media content for the camp newsletter, the Daily Drum, and produce social media video content in their media class.

 • Ages: 15–17 years old